rsimgroup/gem5-approxilyzer/README.md

 ## How to use gem5-Approxilyzer
-1. Compile your application binaries with particular region-of-interest (ROI) indicators.
+1. Prepare your application.
+First, compile your application binaries with particular region-of-interest (ROI) indicators.
 In C/C++, this may look something like:
 ```
 // ROI start
 asm volatile("mov %rax,%rax");